HenryHar/EDA-exploratory_data_analysis_PISA_2012/README.md

 I wanted to investigate the following relationships :

--test scores for Math, Reading and Science vs Country -test scores for Math, Reading and Science vs OECD/NON-OECD countries -test scores for Math, Reading and Science vs Gender (Male/Female) -test scores for Math, Reading and Science vs OECD/NON-OECD vs Females/Males -learning time Minutes per week vs Test Scores -learning time Minutes per week vs Test Scores on a country by country basis
+*test scores for Math, Reading and Science vs Country *test scores for Math, Reading and Science vs OECD/NON-OECD countries *test scores for Math, Reading and Science vs Gender (Male/Female) *test scores for Math, Reading and Science vs OECD/NON-OECD vs Females/Males *learning time Minutes per week vs Test Scores *learning time Minutes per week vs Test Scores on a country by country basis

 All of these relationships are explored in 'exploration_PISA_Henry.ipynb'.
 The notebook file first explores every variable independently and then proceeds to the bivariate and multivariate explorations.